Teacher Professional Development

 "The instructors that taught the class were patient, great at explaining concepts, and had fabulous humor.
 Another thing was the activities were well thought out and not a ton of lecture"

 Quantum for All has been providing professional development sessions since 2020.
 In the pandemic, there were virtual sessions and in 2021 the sessions were expanded to more topics with provided resources for teachers.
-Thankfully since 2022 we have been able to offer face-to-face workshops and camps which involve hands on and engaging activities appropriate for use in the classroom or informal environment.
+Thankfully since 2022 we have been able to offer face-to-face workshops and camps which involve hands-on and engaging activities appropriate for use in the classroom or informal environment.

 Upcoming PD opportunities:

-- Summer 2024, June 18-21 and 24-27 (must attend both).
-Application link https://utaedu.questionpro.com/S24teachers
+Summer 2025, June 18-21 and 23-26 (must attend both).

 We believe it is pedagogically important for teachers to experience the lessons before implementing them in the classrooms, so the PD model included time for teachers to learn and time for them to teach to students.